 where

-Tdry = programme time for the standard cotton programme at full load, in minutes and rounded to the nearest minute,
+Tdry = programme time for the eco programme at full load, in minutes and rounded to the nearest minute,

-Tdry½ = programme time for the standard cotton programme at partial load, in minutes and rounded to the nearest minute.
+Tdry½ = programme time for the eco programme at partial load, in minutes and rounded to the nearest minute.

-For gas-fired household tumble driers, the energy consumption for the standard cotton programme at full and partial load is calculated in kWh, rounded to two decimal places, as:

-Edry=Egdryfg+Egdry,a

-Edry½=Egdry½fg+Egdry½,a

-where:

-Egdry = gas consumption of the standard cotton programme at full load, in kWh and rounded to two decimal places,

-Egdry½ = gas consumption of the standard cotton programme at partial load, in kWh and rounded to two decimal places,

-Egdry,a = auxiliary electricity consumption of the standard cotton programme at full load, in kWh and rounded to two decimal places,

-Egdry½,a = auxiliary electricity consumption of the standard cotton programme at partial load, in kWh and rounded to two decimal places,

-fg = 2,1.Weighted condensation efficiency
+Condensation efficiency

-The condensation efficiency of a programme is the ratio between the mass of moisture condensed and collected in the container of a condenser household tumble drier and the mass of moisture removed from the load by the programme, the latter being the difference between the mass of the wet test load before drying and the mass of the test load after drying.
-For calculating the weighted condensation efficiency, the average condensation efficiency of the standard cotton programme at both full and partial load is considered.The weighted condensation efficiency (Ct) of a programme is calculated as a percentage and rounded to the nearest whole percent as:
+The condensation efficiency of a programme (Ct) is the ratio between the mass of moisture condensed and collected in the container of a condenser tumble dryer and the mass of moisture removed from the load by the programme, the latter being the difference between the mass of the wet test load before drying and the mass of the test load after drying.

+Ct is calculated as a percentage and rounded to the nearest whole percent as:

 Ct=0,24×Cdry+0,76×Cdry½